tfpauly/privacy-proxy/draft-private-access-tokens.md

 - RSA Blind Signatures {{BLINDSIG}}, for issuing and constructing Tokens as described in {{redemption}}.

-- Schnorr signatures, as described in {{!RFC8032}}, for verifying correctness of Client requests.
+- Ed25519 signatures, as described in {{!RFC8032}}, for verifying correctness of Client requests.

-Clients and Issuers are required to implement all of these dependencies, whereas Mediators are required to implement Schnorr signature support.
+Clients and Issuers are required to implement all of these dependencies, whereas Mediators are required to implement Ed25519 signature support.

 ## State Requirements